JanisNeumann/task4/README.md

 ## Workflow

+1. Ensure the repository is the working directory.
-1. Source R/task4dependencies.R
+2. Source R/task4dependencies.R
-2. Review task4_config.R, specifically input your DisGeNet2 account details (email & password), and source the script.
+3. Review R/task4_config.R, specifically input your DisGeNet2 account details (email & password), and source the script.
-3. Review the created HTML file in the reports subdirectory.
+4. Review the created HTML file in the reports subdirectory.

 ## Limitations & Opportunities